 Society Garlic Plant Care

-Size & Growth
+Size and Growth

 This herbaceous perennial grows in clumps and produces grass-like, narrow leaves.

-The grayish-green leaves are about a foot long, the flower stalks stand above the plant about 2′ feet.
+The grayish-green leaves are about a foot long; the flower stalks stand above the plant about 2′ feet.

-Flowering & Fragrance
+Flowering and Fragrance

 Society garlic flower Tulbaghia has lilac-pink flower colors small in size.

-The flowers grow in large umbels at the top of long stems.
+The lavender blooms grow in large umbels at the top of long stems.
+The blossoms are tubular and have six petals.

 Its main bloom time is nearly year-round: